neroniaky/angular-token/README.md

 ```

 ## Route Guards
-Angular2-Token implements the `CanActivate` interface, so it can directly be used
-as a route guard.
+Angular2-Token implements the `CanActivate` interface, so it can directly be used as a route guard.
+If the `signInRedirect` option is set the user will be redirected on a failed (=false) CanActivate using `Router.navigate()`.
 It currently does not distinguish between user types.

 #### Example:
 ```javascript